PART FOUR : THE AFTERMATH

 And then we come to the ADO67 Austin Allegro.
 This was a case of the Leyland medicine killing the BMC patient.
 If we assume BMH would have designed a fleet car like the ADO28 Morris Marina, it was the brainchild of Roy Haynes, whom BMC had hired, and it was his basic design that reached production, then we do know that BMH would not have produced the Austin Allegro.

 Lord Stokes would later claim that British Leyland could sell everything it could make until the energy crisis but, in the case of the Austin Allegro, this was simply not true.
-Blaming the oil crisis was easy, as was industrial action, and the Three-Day Week, but the Austin Allegro clearly had not clicked with buyers.
+Blaming the Energy Crisis was easy, as was industrial action, and the Three-Day Week, but the Austin Allegro clearly had not clicked with buyers.